• Home

 The decreased availability and increasing prices of refractory raw materials coming from China is high on the PRE agenda.
 Other key topics PRE is currently active on are REACH (legislation on the registration and authorisation of chemicals) and other environmental legislation which places a heavy burden on industry such as the Emissions Trading Scheme for CO2 and the revision of the IPPC (Integrated Pollution Prevention and Control) Directive.
 The effects of the economic crisis are also of great concern.
 This has been addressed recently at a Presidents meeting with the Commission.

 PRE also prepares detailed members-only annual statistics and will start with the publication of a regular sector specific newsletter on European initiatives and events, which affect the European refractory industry.
-News of general interest is also posted on the PRE website www.pre.eu.
+News of general interest is also posted on the PRE website.

 www.pre.eu